 The Ritual, by Adam Nevill is the story of a reunion trip gone wrong when one of the party of friends becomes injured and they choose the shortcut everyone knows is heading for trouble.
 More than they can prepare for when they find themselves hunted and the family of ‘crazies’ living in the woods turns out to be the least of their problems.

 The Silence, Tim Lebbon.
-When explorers discover a new breed of a flying bat type creature, existance for every living animal on Earth comes under threat.
+When explorers discover a new breed of a flying bat type creature, existence for every living animal on Earth comes under threat.
 An excellent apocalyptic thriller, well plotted and disturbing, tugging the heartstrings in all the right places.
-The simple writing does nothing to reduce the tension but makes this accessible for most ages from young adult to adult in part because two main protagonists of father and daugther tell the story.
-As a side note the film based on the book does not do the novel justice.
+The simple writing does nothing to reduce the tension but makes this accessible for most ages from young adult to adult in part because two main protagonists of father and daughter tell the story.
+As a side note, the film based on the book does not do the novel justice.

 When I saw this was another Netflix adaption, I was… not excited but interested.
-Netflix make excellent series and films.
+Netflix makes excellent series and films.
 This was a letdown of the highest order, mediocre.
 I felt no connection to the characters, not caring whether they lived.
 The only one I cared for was the dog.
 The reverend comes across as a cliche in a way he didn’t in the book.
-And while such a threat of a unknown species might kill thousands before humanity got to grips with a solution, in part owing to the slow reaction and internal politics of various authorities, these creatures were not impossible to overcome.
+And while such a threat of an unknown species might kill thousands before humanity got to grips with a solution, in part owing to the slow reaction and internal politics of various authorities, these creatures were not impossible to overcome.
 Mentions of this being A Quiet Place wannabe or clone are unfounded as the book came out prior.
-However, in both cases the one thing that makes humans vulnerable to them — sound — would likely be their downfall.
+However, in both cases, the one thing that makes humans vulnerable to them — sound — would likely be their downfall.
 Create noise and draw them to a place where an ambush can take place (though one might claim the same for any zombie threat).
-The addition of the wood chipper in the film of The Silence, was ludicrous.
+The addition of the wood chipper in the film was ludicrous.
 Many films work better with additions, subtractions, or scenes shuffled, but not when doing so creates a fundamental flaw.